FreestyleDigital/Bookmarks/README.md

 # bookmarks
-:books: A list of freestyle bookmarks.
+:books: A list of our bookmarks.
 These help create the ingredients for our websites.

 ## Tools